 We may be unable to attract and retain key personnel, including senior management, which could seriously harm our business.
 Due to the specialized nature of our business, we are highly dependent on the continued service of our executive officers and other key management, engineering and technical personnel.
-The loss of any of our officers, or any of our other executives or key members of management could adversely affect our business, financial condition, or results of operations.
+We believe that our success will depend on the continued employment of a highly qualified and experienced senior management team and our ability to retain existing business and generate new business.
+The loss of any of our officers, or any of our other executives or key members of management could adversely affect our business, financial condition, or results of operations (e.g., loss of customers or loss of new business opportunities).
 Our success will also depend in large part upon our ability to continue to attract, retain and motivate qualified engineering and other highly skilled technical personnel.
+Particularly in highly specialized areas, it has become more difficult to retain employees and meet all of our needs for employees in a timely manner, or at acceptable wages, which may adversely affect our growth in the current fiscal year and in future years.
+The fixed cost nature of many of our Transportation Systems contracts may limit our ability to recover any increases in wages.
+Although we intend to continue to devote significant resources to recruit, train and retain qualified skilled personnel, we may not be able to attract and retain these employees and therefore could impair our ability to perform our contractual obligations efficiently and timely meet our customers' needs and win new business, which could adversely affect our future results.
 The future success of our Transportation Systems segment will depend on our ability to hire additional qualified engineers, planners and technical personnel.
 The future success of our Agriculture and Weather Analytics segment will depend on our ability to hire additional software developers, qualified engineers and technical personnel.
 Competition for qualified employees, particularly development engineers and software developers, is intense.
 We may not be able to continue to attract and retain sufficient numbers of such highly skilled employees.
 Our inability to attract and retain additional key employees or the loss of one or more of our current key employees could adversely affect our business, financial condition and results of operations.